An Official Website of the Commonwealth of Kentucky

 Researchers and biologists are uncovering more information about this topic daily.
 For the latest information compiled by KDFWR, please watch the video above and/or visit

 Kentucky Fish and Wildlife encourages anglers to be aware of COVID-19 related actions taken by the Governor, and follow the latest guidelines issued by public health experts.
+Please allow for social distancing at boat ramps, docks, or other high traffic areas.

 Effective August 27, 2020, the hunter education exemption is FREE for a limited time.